withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 [Jekyll](https://jekyllrb.com/) is a popular static site generator, powered by Ruby.

 Jekyll uses an older [templating language](https://jekyllrb.com/docs/liquid/) to render your website called Liquid.
-Astro lets you create pages using your favorite UI component libraries (React, Preact, Vue, Svelte, and others) or a built-in component syntax that is similar to HTML/JSX.
+Astro lets you create pages using your favorite UI component libraries (React, Preact, Vue, Svelte, and others) or a built-in component syntax which is similar to HTML + JSX.
 Jekyll does not support using modern UI components for HTML templating.

 #### Comparing Jekyll vs. Astro Performance